littlebeanbean7/DDI/README.md

 # Task-Level Inequality in DAO Work Systems: An Empirical Analysis of Participation, Rewards, and Skill Structure

-## Dataset
+## Datasets

+The datasets used in this research are available [here](https://drive.google.com/drive/folders/1lH_lzFTCyIPTOxHl_XXJ1allOjnjTDOT?usp=sharing).

-## Citation
+## How to cite

-If you use this project in your research, please cite it as follows:
+If you use above datasets in your research, please cite the following paper:

 ```bibtex
 @inproceedings{zhang2026daotask,